bright/new-www/content/projects/transforming-devices-into-scalable-trackers-for-manufacturing-asset-tracking.md

   - IoT development
 layout: project
 project_id: manufacturing-asset-tracking
-title: Transforming Devices into Scalable Trackers for Manufacturing Asset Tracking
+title: Transforming Devices into Scalable Trackers for Equipment Tracking for Manufacturing
 image: /images/case_study_manufacturing_asset_tracking.png
 description: Can a lost device actually signal where it is?
 Yes!
 That was the breakthrough moment for a major firm in the manufacturing sector.
 Faced with